OWASP/www-project-mobile-app-security/tab_acknowledgements.md

 Many other contributors have committed small amounts of content, such as a single word or sentence (less than 50 additions).
 The full list of contributors is available on [GitHub](https://github.com/OWASP/owasp-mstg/graphs/contributors "Contributors").

-### Sponsors
+### Donators

 While both the MASVS and the MSTG are created and maintained by the community on a voluntary basis, sometimes a little bit of outside help is required.
-We therefore thank our sponsors for providing the funds to be able to hire technical editors.
-Note that their sponsorship does not influence the content of the MASVS or MSTG in any way.
-The sponsorship packages are described on the [Sponsorship page](#tab_sponshorship.md "OWASP Mobile Security Testing Guide Sponsorship Packages").
+We therefore thank our donators for providing the funds to support us on our project activities.
+The Donation Packages are described on the [Donation page](#tab_donate.md).

+**The OWASP Foundation is very grateful for the support by the individuals and organizations listed.
+However please note, the OWASP Foundation is strictly vendor neutral and does not endorse any of its supporters.
+Donations does not influence the content of the MASVS or MSTG in any way.**

 #### Honorable Benefactor